pkjmesra/nseta/README.md

 ## Usage

-- Top level command options that provides you with various features
+- Top level command options that provide you with various features
 ```python

 #Usage Commands (You can use nsetacli or nseta - either is good.)